AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

 ![Comparison table showing manual scheduling versus automated (Predictive/S3 Tables) maintenance across six dimensions: trigger, scope, cost awareness, configuration, hot partition risk, and streaming table support](./images/automating-table-maintenance/manual-vs-automated-maintenance-comparison.png)

 The right choice depends on your operating model and platform.
-Teams on Databricks Unity Catalog should adopt Predictive Optimization for all managed tables—the default behavior requires no configuration and the cost-aware scheduling avoids running maintenance on tables that don't need it.
+Teams on Databricks Unity Catalog should adopt Predictive Optimization for all managed tables, the default behavior requires no configuration and the cost-aware scheduling avoids running maintenance on tables that don't need it.
 Teams on AWS building new Iceberg infrastructure should evaluate S3 Tables for workloads where the 90% cost reduction on compaction processing makes the managed model economically competitive.

 Self-managed maintenance remains the appropriate choice for teams with multi-cloud platforms, strict control requirements, or existing operational processes built around Airflow DAGs and Spark jobs.
 The Iceberg Actions API is production-grade and well-documented.
 The operational cost is the scheduling complexity and the risk of hot partition conflicts if exclusion logic isn't implemented carefully.